Generative AI: LLM Locally

 • More Open Source models?
 Have a look as well to Falcon

 While the promise of this technology sounds almost like science fiction and there’s considerable hype surrounding it, there’s truly no better way to understand its capabilities than to experience it firsthand.
-So, why merely read about it when you can delve into its intricate workings yourself?

-Let’s demystify the buzz and see what these models are genuinely capable of.
 In this post, I’ll guide you on how to interact with these state-of-the-art LLM models locally, and the best part?
 You can do it for free and using just the CPU.

 We need an interface to use our LLMs and there is a perfect project that uses a Gradio Web UI.

-In general the instructions of this projects work and we can replicate it fairly easy, but I thought to simplify the dependencies setup with Docker.
-So what you will need is:
+In general the instructions of this project work and we can replicate it fairly easy, but I thought to simplify the dependencies setup with Docker.

 SelfHosting TextGenerationWebUI